INFO-698-InfoSci-Capstone/eco-data-mining/README.md

 - **Apply advanced NLP techniques** (NER, entity linking) to extract research locations and field station mentions from text.
 - **Link extracted locations** to curated datasets such as OBFS and NEON field stations.
 - **Build a hybrid relational database** integrating metadata, NLP-enriched content, and field station relationships.
-- **Lay a foundation for advanced analysis** and visualization of ecological data[1].
+- **Lay a foundation for advanced analysis** and visualization of ecological data.

 ---

 ## Project Architecture

-The repository is organized into clearly defined modules for ease of navigation and extensibility:

 ```
 eco-data-mining/